psi-consortium/psi/doc/PSI/PSI-CST/casestudy.md

   The product offering will also contain details about SLAs (i.e., network uptime > 99.5 %, Satellite Latency < 150 ms, committed information rate (CIR) definitions, etc.).

 In practice, the exact characteristics of what Product Offerings would be procured by the governance would be detailed and defined in contractual documents as part of the business process described in the previous step.
-In the same manner as the governance procured products from SES, it would procure other products from other Resource Providers.
+In the same manner as the governance procured products from A-Sat, it would procure other products from other Resource Providers.

 One possibility is for the Resource Provider systems to leverage the PSID APIs to publish the procured products to the broker PSS via the APIs.
 This process could be implemented in a manner such as that governance operators receive notifications of new published Product Offerings in the broker.